-The Sint Eustatius National Marine Park encircles the entire island and extends up to 2 miles offshore.
-Created in 1966, the park covers 6,800 acres and protects a variety of habitats including pristine, biologically-diverse coral reef, seagrass beds, sandy seabed and open ocean communities.
+The Sint Eustatius National Marine Park encircles the Caribbean island and extends up to 3 km offshore.
+The Park protects habitats, including pristine, biologically-diverse coral reefs, seagrass beds, sandy seabed, and open ocean communities.

 Sint Eustatius National Marine Park

-The Sint Eustatius National Marine Park encircles the entire island from the high water line to the 30 m (100 feet) depth contour.
+The Sint Eustatius National Marine Park encircles the island from the high water line to the depth contour of 30 m (100 feet).
 It extends up to 3 km (1.8 miles) offshore.
 The island of Sint Eustatius lies in the Caribbean Sea, in the northern Leeward Islands portion of the West Indies.

-Created in 1966, the park covers an area of 2,750 ha (6,800 acres) and protects a variety of habitats including pristine, biologically-diverse coral reef, seagrass beds, sandy seabed and open ocean communities.
-18th century shipwrecks and modern-day artificial reefs promote fishing and dive tourism.
+Created in 1966, the Park covers an area of approximately 2,750 ha (6,800 acres).
+It protects various habitats, including pristine, biologically-diverse coral reefs, seagrass beds, sandy seabed, and open ocean communities.
+Eighteenth-century shipwrecks and modern-day artificial reefs promote fishing and dive tourism.

-Within the park, in order to promote sustainable tourism, two marine reserves have been designated where fishing is prohibited and where no boats are allowed to anchor: the Northern Reserve and the Southern Reserve.
-Diving is allowed and dive moorings have been installed to protect the reefs.
+Within the Park, two marine reserves have been designated where fishing is prohibited: the Northern and Southern Reserve.
+In addition, no boats are allowed to anchor to promote sustainable tourism.
+However, diving is permitted, and dive moorings have been installed to protect the reefs.

-The reefs shelter an abundance of species, including sea horses, octopuses, lobsters, manta rays, sharks and turtles.
-The Leatherback, (Dermochelys coriacea), the Green Turtle (Chelonia mydas) and the Hawksbill (Eretmochelys imbricata) nest on the sandy beaches of the island.
+The reefs shelter many species, including sea horses, octopuses, lobsters, manta rays, sharks, and turtles.
+The Leatherback (Dermochelys coriacea), the Green Turtle (Chelonia mydas), and the Hawksbill (Eretmochelys imbricata) nest on the sandy beaches of the island.

-The reefs of the Sint Eustatius National Marine Park are extremely varied in morphology, having developed on the remains of an extinct volcano (Boven area) and a dormant volcano (The Quill).
-Reef formations include drop off walls, volcanic 'fingers' and 'bombs' and a distinctive spur and groove zone in the Southern Reserve.
+The Sint Eustatius National Marine Park reefs are highly varied in morphology, having developed on the remains of an extinct volcano (Boven area) and a dormant volcano (The Quill).
+Reef formations include drop-off walls, volcanic 'fingers' and 'bombs,' and a distinctive spur and groove zone in the Southern Reserve.

-The park also includes shipwrecks that date from the 1700's as well as modern-day artificial reefs.
-These features, coupled with the park’s rich and unique biodiversity, provide opportunities for high quality diving experiences.
+The Park also includes shipwrecks that date from the 1700s as well as modern-day artificial reefs.
+These features and the Park's rich and unique biodiversity provide opportunities for high-quality diving experiences.